bluesky/databroker/doc/source/design_manifesto.rst

   - mirror out all search from ``HeaderSource``, converts to ``Header`` objects
   - manage filters + search state
   - drop everything else!
+  - insert?
+    - how to handle ES distribution.

 ``HeaderSource``
 ----------------